valorem-labs-inc/clear/README.md

 # Valorem Options V1 Core

 ## Abstract

-This DeFi money lego enables writing covered call and covered put, physically settled, american or european options.
-All written options are fully collateralized against an ERC-20 underlying asset and exercised with an ERC-20 exercise asset on a FIFO written basis per unique option type.
-Options contracts are issued as ERC-1155 tokens, with each token representing a contract.
-Option writers are issued a 1/1 ERC-1155 NFT representing a lot of contracts written for claiming collateral and exercise assignment.
-The protocol allows for pluggable premium pricing models for use in markets.
+Valorem Options V1 is a DeFi money lego enabling writing covered call and covered put, physically settled, american or european options.
+All written options are fully collateralized against an ERC-20 underlying asset and exercised with an ERC-20 exercise asset using a chainlink VRF random number per unique option type for fair settlement.
+Options contracts are issued as fungible ERC-1155 tokens, with each token representing a contract.
+Option writers are additionally issued an ERC-1155 NFT representing a lot of contracts written for claiming collateral and exercise assignment.
+This design eliminates the need for market price oracles, and allows for permission-less writing, and gas efficient transfer, of a broad swath of traditional options.

-## On the exercise assignment process

-Traditional options are settled in two ways, FIFO or random.
-Firstly, there is no way to get real or even pseudo random numbers without reliance on an outside oracle on the blockchain.
-Secondly, we had considered using a 1/1 ERC-1155 to represent each individual option and assigning exercise per token.
-However the gas overhead and other technical considerations made this impractical, so we went with a FIFO queue on the order the options were written.

 ### FIFO Implementation